Decentralization

 Federal and state government agencies have made this dynamic even worse.

-Even though we are now 40 years into this crisis, there has never been a binding, accountability-driven national strategy aligning local efforts around proven cost and effectiveness benchmarks (this applies to most states too, especially California).
+Even though we are now 40 years into this crisis, there has never been a binding, accountability-driven national strategy aligning local efforts around proven cost and effectiveness benchmarks.
+This applies to most states too, especially California.

 In the absence of a shared strategy or framework, for the last four decades every city and county in our country has essentially been left to their own devices to respond to this crisis however they want.